Why Teach

 Introduction

-The issue of when to teach children to read is a hotly debated one.
-Increasing numbers of parents are teaching reading early, and increasing numbers of children are learning to read as preschoolers.
 Yet, there is no shortage of parents, educators and developmentalists opposed to this phenomenon.
 Some believe that early reading harms children, while others think children are cognitively not ready to learn to read until they start school.
-A commonly heard criticism is that it is wrong to “push” children to read before the age of five or six.
+A commonly heard criticism is that it is wrong to "push" children to read before the age of five or six.
 Some would even like to see the general reading age pushed back to seven.

 It is our belief that teaching children to read at a young enough age frees them from the potential burden of learning to read in school.
 We believe that it is learning to read too late that actually causes the process to become burdensome.
 For more on how these views fit in to the debate surrounding early learning as a whole, go to the Early Learning: For + Against section.